 Prior to returning to Tiffin with her family in 2010, President Schumacher was an Associate Professor and founding Director of the Ph.D. in Global Leadership program at Indiana Tech in Fort Wayne.
 She served as the first Director of Assessment and Institutional Effectiveness at Chancellor University in Cleveland and prior to that, she was an Assistant Professor in the Keith Busse School of Business and Entrepreneurial Leadership at the University of Saint Francis in Fort Wayne, Indiana, where she also served as the Graduate Program Director and Assessment Coordinator for the school.

-In the private sector, President Schumacher is a trained facilitator and executive coach specializing in the Emotional Competence Inventory (ECI), DISC Personal Profile Systems and the Myers-Briggs Type Indicator (MBTI).
+In the private sector, President Schumacher is a trained facilitator and executive coach specializing in the Emotional and Social Competency Inventory (ESCI), DISC Personal Profile Systems and the Myers-Briggs Type Indicator (MBTI).
 She has consulted with both national and international companies.

 Dr. Schumacher is a Board Member of the Tiffin Community Foundation and Board Director of Webster Industries and Seneca Industrial & Economic Development Corporation.
 She is past president of the Industrial Management Council and has served in various leadership positions for the Accreditation Council for Business Schools & Programs (ACBSP)—currently serving as Mentor.

-A true Renaissance woman who knows that technology has placed the world at our fingertips, President Schumacher is actively involved in the global aspect of education, serving as a board member of the European Council for Business Education (ECBE) where she is actively working to enhance today’s business curriculum to include multi-dimensional global perspectives.
+A true Renaissance woman who knows that technology has placed the world at our fingertips, President Schumacher is actively involved in the global aspect of education, having served as a board member of the European Council for Business Education (ECBE) until December 2016 and now working to integrate global diversity into curricular and out of classroom experiences for all Tiffin University students.

 Although she has lived and traveled extensively in the Middle East, Europe and Asia, President Schumacher is happy to call Tiffin her home.